helins/fdat.cljc/README.md

 overhead.

-Instead of `register`ing to the global registry, a library should always propose a collection of the `IMetas` that let the user be in charge of the registering.
+Instead of `register`ing to the global registry, a library should always propose a collection of the `IMetas` it captures and let the user be in charge of the registering.

 ### Adapting for a new serializer <a name="new-serializer">